KenanBek/kenanbek.github.io/_posts/articles/2021-04-04-http-get-request-golang-rust.markdown

 ### Rust implementation

-For the rust implementaiton, I am going to use `reqwest` package.
-That's why we need to initialize a project environment using following commands:
+For the Rust implementation, I am going to use `reqwest` package.
+That’s why we need to initialize a project environment using the following commands:

 ```bash
 cargo init